Quasilinear SPDEs via rough paths: Abstract

 On the deterministic side we obtain a $C^\alpha$-estimate for $u$, assuming that we control products of the form $v\partial_1^2v$ and $vf$ with $v$ solving the constant-coefficient equation $\partial_2 v-a_0\partial_1^2v=f$.
 As a consequence, we obtain existence, uniqueness and stability with respect to $(f, vf, v \partial_1^2v)$ of small space-time periodic solutions for small data.
 We then demonstrate how the required products can be bounded in the case of a random forcing $f$ using stochastic arguments.

 For this we extend the treatment of the singular product $\sigma(u)f$ via a space-time version of Gubinelli's notion of controlled rough paths to the product $a(u)\partial_1^2u$, which has the same degree of singularity but is more nonlinear since the solution $u$ appears in both factors.
-The PDE ingredient mimics the (kernel-free) Krylov-Safanov approach to ordinary Schauder theory.
+In fact, we develop a theory for the linear equation $\partial_t u - P(a\partial_1^2 u +\sigma f)=0$ with rough but given coefficient fields $a$ and $\sigma$ and then apply a fixed point argument.
+The PDE ingredient mimics the (kernel-free) Safonov approach to ordinary Schauder theory.